Dan Djurasovic Blog

 You can configure the Azure Conditional Access policy using the following article

-Dan is an Azure Technical Advisor, with over a dozen years of IT experience, specializing in Microsoft Office 365, Exchange Server Azure IaaS and Active Directory.
+Dan is an Azure Technical Advisor, with over a dozen years of IT experience, specializing in Microsoft Office 365, Exchange Server Azure IaaS and Active Directory..

-Leave a reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *